liyunbao/log_analysis_openai/README.md

-# Analyze your logs with OpenAI
+# Analyze logs with OpenAI

-This project is a log analyzer built on Flask, powered by the OpenAI GPT-4 model to work.
+This project is a log analyzer built on Flask, powered by the OpenAI GPT-4 model.

-It takes a user input, logs, and then uses the OpenAI model to analyze these logs and provide suggestions about the root cause of any identified issues.
+You can config your API key, and upload your logs to the server, and then server will use the OpenAI to analyze the logs and provide suggestions about the root cause of any identified issues.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+## How it works

-- Here is an architecture diagram of how this works.
+TBD - add architecture diagram to explain how this works.
-TBD

 ### Prerequisites